hooliapps/cordova-sqlite-ext/README.md

+# WARNING TEST PLUGIN

+This plugin is forked from https://github.com/brodycj/cordova-sqlite-ext, and only provided to test the compilation of new Libs for Android 15 16Kb Page Size.

 # Cordova/PhoneGap sqlite storage adapter with extra features

 Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms: